tricoupler/CrowGame-GE2-Assignment/readme.md

 List of classes/assets in the project boid.gd = Boid script. camera.gd = Camera Management script
-game
+game_manager.gd = Game Management script
+player.gd = Player Management script
+Other classes (bread.gd, crowbucks.gd, crowspeed.gd) manage small things in the game.

 References
 Music came from the youtube audio library.
 Crow model was generated with Meshy AI
-The town model came from turbosquid: https://www.turbosquid.com/3d-models/cartoon-land-2-976776 Sound effects come from pixabay.
+The town model came from turbosquid: https://www.turbosquid.com/3d-models/cartoon-land-2-976776 Voice was generated with AI
+Sound effects come from pixabay.

 What I am most proud of in the assignment

-The best part of the assignment was the camera rotation.
-It looks very cool and I like how it helps everything come together.
-This combined with the statue and skybox helps bring about a cool synthwave aesthetic.
-The nodes are 3D spheres which rotate with the camera.
+I am most proud of the overall feel of the game.
+I like how there is a consistent soundscape to the game, and I like how it plays well with the mechanics of the game.

 What I learned
-I learned how to rotate objects around a point in Godot.
-This is a great technique that makes a project look great.
-I also learned how to generate 3D models with generative AI.
-The model was very vertex and face intensive, so it had to be decimated several times before being put into the project.
-Furthermore, there is a texture on the statue, but it is not very effective.
-Nevertheless, it was great to learn how textures work in game engines.
+I learned how to fully create a game with artifical life simulation in Godot.
+I learned how to procedurally make a creature that is realistic in just short lines of code.